Mount Everest in 2017: May

 On May 13, the first mountaineers climbed Everest from the Chinese Tibet route, with 16 reaching the top.
 The group consisted of 6 climbers from India and 10 Sherpa helpers.
 Ropes had been laid two days earlier, and there was a window of good weather.
 The ascent opened what one reporter called "the summit blitz".
 In the early morning of Monday, May 15, 14 members of the Gurkha Everest Expedition summited from the Nepal side.
 Expedition organizers predicted that 150 would try for the summit in the following days.

-By May 15, at least 35 more climbers from around the world had summitted.
+By May 15, at least 35 more climbers from around the world had summited.

 By May 25, an estimated 300–400 people had summited Mount Everest from the Nepal side, and another 120 or so from the Chinese Tibet side.

 It was discovered that the 2015 earthquake had altered the famed Hillary Step.
 The 40-foot climb is thought to have been reduced to a gentle rock slope.
 Various mountaineers confirmed in 2017 the news that the rocks of Everest had been altered.
 The extent of the destruction has been disputed.

 A South African filmmaker who tried to climb Everest without a permit was apprehended and arrested in May.
 The man faces a fine and may be banned from climbing mountains in Nepal for up to 10 years.